 idea of a spiritual ascension aside from the physical ascension (the First

-Resurrection and the Rapture).
+Resurrection and subsequent Rapture).
 Col 3,2-4 states, “Therefore if you have been

 raised up with Christ, keep seeking the things above, where Christ is, seated at